sattwik742/DSA_Array/README.md

 # 🚀 Interactive DSA Array Mastery Tracker

 Welcome to the **Interactive Array Mastery Roadmap**!
 This to-do list is designed to take you from beginner to advanced in Array manipulation for Data Structures and Algorithms (DSA) interviews.

-> **Tip:** If you are using this in a GitHub repository, you can click the checkboxes directly to save your progress!

-## ⭐ Preparation Strategy
-* **Recommended Progression:** 20 Easy → 30 Medium → 10 Hard.
-* **Focus on Patterns:** Don't just solve; identify the core techniques (Sliding Window, Two Pointers, Prefix Sum, Binary Search, Monotonic Stack).

 ---

 ### 🟢 Level 1 — Array Fundamentals